Drutol/AoLibs/AoLibs/docs/navigation.md

 * `CachedPageProvider`
     * This provider preserves the state of its page so that when we navigate there it will look the same.
 * `OneshotPageProvider`
-    * Here we are providing the page instance just once, each navigation will create new uninitilized page.
+    * Here we are providing the page instance just once, each navigation will create new uninitialized page.
 The use-case of it is to avoid manually cleaning pages like _RegisterPage_.
 I suggest disabling cache in your IoC container for associated ViewModel.

 ## Navigation lifecycle events